-13. COMMITMENTS AND CONTINGENCIES
+12. CONTINGENCIES

 The Archdiocese, in the normal course of its operations, is a party to various legal proceedings and complaints, some of which are covered by insurance.
 While it is not feasible to predict the ultimate outcomes of such matters, management of the Archdiocese is not aware of any claims or contingencies, which are not covered by insurance, that would have a material adverse effect on the Archdiocese's financial position, changes in net assets or cash flows.
-Accordingly, no provision for any liability that may result from these matters has been made in the accompanying financial statements.

-14. SUBSEQUENT EVENTS
+13. SUBSEQUENT EVENTS

-The Archdiocese evaluated its December 31, 2015 financial statements for subsequent events through October 6, 2016, the date the financial statements were available to be issued.
+The Archdiocese evaluated its December 31, 2016 financial statements for subsequent events through May 18, 2018, the date the financial statements were available to be issued.
 The Archdiocese is not aware of any material subsequent events which would require recognition or disclosure in the accompanying financial statements.